21centuryweather/21st-Century-Weather-Software-Wiki/_sources/python/concurrent_futures.md

 # Parallelism in Python using concurrent futures

 The large datasets associated with weather and climate research typically require cutting-edge hardware and software to be analysed efficiently.
 Modern computing architecture relies on clusters of Central Processing Units (CPUs) with multiple processing pipelines, or cores.
 Each core itself may have separate threads.
 A single standard computational node on `gadi` for example, has 2x24 core CPUs connected to 190 Gb of RAM.
-Each core has two threads, so a `python` script can actually see 96 separate processing cores.
+Each core has two threads, so a `python` script running on a single node can actually see 96 separate processing cores.

 You can check this for yourself by logging into an interactive `gadi` compute note, by following [these instructions](https://opus.nci.org.au/spaces/Help/pages/90308778/0.+Welcome+to+Gadi#id-0.WelcometoGadi-InteractiveJobs), and launching a simple `python` interpreter.
 ```python